2026 Resolutions

 4- Start Soda Dungeon 3

-Soda Dungeon 2 came out 5-6 years ago.
-My partner ( Afro-Ninja ) who coded those games took a break to make another game these last 5 years and hopefully he wraps it up in 2026 and we start on SD3 by year end and make the usual 0-10 000 000$ from game projects.
+Soda Dungeon 2 came out in 2020 and my partner ( Afro-Ninja ) who programmed those games has been making another game these last 5 years and it will wrap up in 2026 so we will start on SD3!

 5- Work on Hunger / Eating Habits